Tesla Supercharger network: complete guide to Tesla charging stations

 Most Tesla Superchargers are located at motorway service stations, which makes long-distance, electric-powered travel across the country a very realistic prospect.
 If you use Tesla’s sat nav to plan a long journey, the system will automatically work out the best route to take, factoring in the ideal stations to stop and recharge along the way.

-Globally, there are now over 35,000 Superchargers, spread across more than 40 countries.
-More than 1,000 of those chargers can be found at sites in the UK, with 158 of them now accessible to non-Tesla owners as well.
+In the world there are now more than 55,000 Superchargers, spread across more than 40 countries.
+More than 1,400 of those chargers can be found at sites in the UK, with many now accessible to non-Tesla owners as well.
 If you want to find out where any of these chargers are, you can check the Tesla app, the in-car sat-nav, or the Supercharger website.

 The Tesla Supercharger map also shows you where you can find 'destination' chargers, which offer slower charge speeds for overnight top-ups.
 These are usually located in car parks or outside hotels; anywhere you’d expect to be parked for a few hours or more.
 Because they’re designed to charge Teslas over a longer period of time, the destination chargers aren’t as fast as the Superchargers.
 Anywhere between 7kW and 22kW is possible at AC-connected sites, which means a typical Model 3 Standard Range would take around five and a half hours to fully charge.